cms-ttH/CommonScripts/README.md

 Please commit what you have first and then we will do some clean-up

+0. example datacards and root files from Higgs Coupling (Karim, Gerrit)

 1. SOB plot (Joosep)

 2. impact plot, the whole procedure and actual commands(Robin)